anyaevostinar/anyaevostinar.github.io/classes/111-w26/lab-dictionaries.md

 **Update your `getTwoGrams()` function so that it counts periods, exclamation points, and question marks *as their own words* when counting bigrams.**
 (We can use the word "token" to refer to a single countable unit that could be a word or a punctuation mark.)
 This should be doable just by adding/changing a few lines of code!

+## Submission
+Once you complete counting two-grams, submit your finished files to Moodle for an extra engagement credit.